 Let’s dive in!

-Step one: Make a removals plan
+Step one: Organize the removals

 Work to remove everything (and I mean everything) from the garage, including anything you have in the rafters.

-NOTE: Because you likely won’t complete the entire process in one day, I recommend using your backyard, not your front yard, for this task.
+NOTE: Because you likely won’t complete the entire garage organizing process in one day, I recommend using your backyard, not your front yard, for this task.
 Be sure to bring in your expensive tools or equipment overnight.

 Step three: Organize into three piles